moagstar/namedtuple2/README.rst

 namedtuple2
 ***********

+A drop in replacement for the standard function `collections.namedtuple`

 .. code:: python

     from namedtuple_decorator import namedtuple

     @namedtuple
     def Point3(x, y, z):
         """an element of some set called a space"""

-A drop in replacement for the standard function `collections.namedtuple` with the following benefits:
+namedtuple2 comes with the following benefits:

 - `Memoization`_ on the generated type.